beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 "YAML Ain't Markup
 Language"^[[http://en.wikipedia.org/wiki/YAML](http://en.wikipedia.org/wiki/YAML)] (YAML) data
 format defining the required OpenStack user accounts.
-Then, according the defined configuration, the required database are automatically created.
+Then, according the defined configuration, the required database records are automatically created.

 Our script first installs a dependency of *keystone-init* and clones the project's repository.
 Then, the script modifies the default configuration file provided with the *keystone-init* project by